 You are all set to start setting up the rules and optimizing your campaigns!
-By the end of this section you should:
+By the end of this article you should:

 For starters, let's go to the Bidding Rules section (ensure you are already logged into the tool and with a profile selected for the link to work), where you’ll find the below: